Liverpool target Nunez left out of Uruguay squad as Benfica star edges closer to £75 Anfield transfer | Goal.com

 Why did Uruguay leave out Nunez?

-Uruguay offered no explanation aside for "health reasons" for Nunez's exclusion against Panama, along with Agustin Canobbio, Jose Gimenez and Diego Godin.
+Uruguay offered no explanation aside from "health reasons" for Nunez's exclusion against Panama, with Agustin Canobbio, Jose Gimenez and Diego Godin also missing out.

 Gimenez and Canobbio were already injury doubts for the Celeste, while Godin, reportedly on the verge of a move to Argentina with Velez Sarsfield, has been struggling as of late with his own physical problems.